High Blood Pressure and the Growing Number of Undiagnosed Young Adults

 Regular Monitoring

 For many people, high blood pressure does not present any symptoms and, as a result, can go undiagnosed for many years.
-But with easy and convenient monitoring using our optical blood pressure measuring technology, individuals can gain a comprehensive blood pressure reading anytime.
+We, at Aktiia, have developed a wearable blood pressure monitor allowing 24/7 blood pressure readings.

 Learn more about the Aktiia wearable today.